olithissen/twitter-oob/README.md

 > A Node.js CLI app to obtain Twitter credentials in "out of band" mode

 ## When to use it
-If you ever feel the need to write an application that needs to connect to Twitter but you don't want to provide everything needed for a full-scale OAuth process like callback URLs and such.
+If you ever want to write an application that connects to Twitter but you don't want to provide everything needed for a full-scale OAuth process like callback URLs and such.
 (And if you want to register your app on **account A** but use it with **account B**)